There are three main suppliers we offer whose products you might like to browse. We can generally source from any manufacturer you might choose:

 If you have an existing fireplace it may be possible to transform it to accommodate a stove, open fire or a gas or electric replacement.
+This is something we can do for you, all under one roof including fireplace modification or enlargement, plastering or fire chamber lining to make good and new or replacement hearth.
 See some of the examples below that we’ve carried out recently.

 An interesting job we completed in East Kent last year.
 The old brick fireplace was removed ready for a wood stove installation.